kennylou00/software_project/README.md

 ![alt text](https://user-images.githubusercontent.com/41785232/113278579-ad3cbd00-9314-11eb-9ad6-24b1b03c718d.png)

 <p> the above picture is our development process.
 Similar to incremental development in agile methods.
 We will enhance the feedback and change the machine according to the customer's needs.
-As the final version, we will change or add some functions to meet their requirements
+As the final version, we will change or add some functions to meet their requirements.

 <h2>Members Responsibilities</h2>